ryancollier/ryancollier.co-v2/work/socrata.md

 permalink: /work/socrata/
 ---

-My last two and half years at Socrata has been challenging, rewarding, at-times-frustrating, and an overall fun experience.
-Reflecting on this has made me sincerely grateful for my time so far with this mission-driven company.
+<p class="lead">My last two and half years at Socrata have been challenging, rewarding, at-times-frustrating, and an overall fun experience.
+Reflecting on this has made me sincerely grateful for my time so far with this mission-driven company.</p>

-I was matched with a great team from the start; we have done interesting projects where I could contribute and grow.
+I was matched with a great team from the start; we tackled interesting projects where I could contribute and grow.
 Both the work and the people have stretched my abilities and my imagination.
 Importantly, I get the chance to learn every single day.

 ## I’ve shipped product
 I’ve been able to ship a lot of software and maintain strong human-centered design methods and process.

 * Open Budget - _April 2015_
+* Open Payroll - _June 2015_
 * Open Expenditures - _July 2015_
-* Open Payroll - _June 2015_
 * Socrata Open Data Catalog a mobile-first redesign - _October 2015_
 * Socrata Styleguide - _November 2015_
 * Socrata Perspectives - _February 2016_